French Studies Major (B.A.)

 These are to be chosen in consultation with a faculty adviser from among the following departments: history, geography, or anthropology, one 600- to 700-level course; art history or music, one 600- to 700-level course; economics, political science, or education, one 600- to 700-level course.

 Coursework for the French studies major must be completed with a grade of C or better.
 Students are required to enroll in at least one course each semester in their major program and to spend at least one semester abroad in a French-speaking country.
 The UNH-managed study abroad program in Dijon is highly recommended.
 It offers both year- and semester-long programs.
-Other options are available, but non-UNH programs must be chosen in close consultation with a major adviser and the UNH Center for International Education.
+Other options are available, but non-UNH programs must be chosen in close consultation with a major adviser and the UNH Global Education Center.
 Students in majors with inflexible curricula who wish to complete a second major in French studies should consult with a French adviser about alternate means of satisfying the study abroad requirement.

 Transfer students must earn a minimum of 12 credits on the Durham campus.
-Of these 12 credits, one course must be FREN 790 Advanced Language and Style and at least one 700-level course in French/Francophone literature.
+Of these 12 credits, one course must be FREN 790 Cultural Encounters: A View from Abroad and at least one 700-level course in French/Francophone literature.

-The Discovery Program capstone requirement may be fulfilled by completing FREN 790 Advanced Language and Style.
+The Discovery Program capstone requirement may be fulfilled by completing FREN 790 Cultural Encounters: A View from Abroad.

 The required minimum overall GPA in major coursework is 2.0.